 The program supports JPEG, TIFF, PNG, and many other popular image formats.

 Spatial calibration (conversion factor) is available to provide real world dimensional measurements such as kilometers, centimeters, microns, or miles, for both linear and area measurements.
 Different calibration can be used for the X and Y axes, if required.

-Measurements are drawn on a vectorial layer (overlay) and they can be edited or adjusted as many times as needed, its color and position can be modified.
-Because they are drawn as vectorial images, they look exactly the same at any zoom value.
+Measurements are drawn on a vectorial layer (overlay), they can be edited or adjusted as many times as needed, its color and position can be modified.
+Because they are drawn as vectorial shapes, they look exactly the same at any zoom value.